 - Philanthropy and Civil Society (undergraduate, Scholars Program)

 - Capstone Seminar

 Current Research Interests

-- Accountability, feedback and stakeholder relations in the nonprofit sector
+- Accountability and performance measurement in in the nonprofit sector

 - How higher education prepares students for careers in public service

 Campbell, D. & Lambright, K. (In press).
 Struggling to get it right: Performance measurement challenges and strategies for addressing them among funders of human services.
 Nonprofit Management and Leadership.